Remote work is on the rise and so is the remote productivity.

 If you’re looking for a time management tool that measures productivity by monitoring computer use, these productivity tools have turned out to be great applications.

-To customize each project, tasks can be categorized easily and productivity levels can be measured and assigned.
+To customize each project, we can categorize the tasks and can measure and assign productivity levels easily.

 Productivity describes various measures of the efficiency of production.